m4rk4y/good-robot/README.md

 Working version in C++.

-Half-baked version in Ruby.
+Three-quarter-baked version in Ruby.

 Building
 --------

-compile, link.
+C++: compile, link.
 Nothing fancy.

+Ruby: completely stand-alone.

 Testing
 -------

 run_tests (currently just a Windows script)

+This only tests the C++ version.
+Input syntax and output messages are slightly different for C++ and Ruby versions.

 Synopsis
 --------